 Authentic, traditional Italian pizzas can be found at Amalfitana.
 Quality products, fresh ingredients, and longer rising times for dough, are the secrets for these delicious treats your palate will love.
 Amalfitana is helmed by Michel Degli Agosti, whose global culinary experience has earned him the title of Maestro Pizzaiolo.
 In fact, the entire menu is a reflection of Agosti’s artistry.
-The pizzeria offers a host of pizza varieties ranging from “Margherita” (HK$140) to the folded “Calzone” (HK$190), besides serving delicious cocktails to complement your food.
+The pizzeria offers a host of pizza varieties ranging from “Margherita” (HK$150) to the “Calzone” folded pizza (HK$200), besides serving delicious cocktails to complement your food.

 Theo Mistral by Theo Randall — Tsim Sha Tsui

 With a spacious location inside Elements, Cafe Deco Pizzeria is a great option if you’re looking for a selection of innovative pizzas, pasta dishes, and sharing platters.
-Taking inspiration from well-known Asian cuisine, you’ll find options like the chef-recommended “Korean Bulgogi” pizza (HK$168).
-You’d also be hardpressed to find anything like their “M6 Wagyu Beef” pizza (HK$185) with prawns and garlic aioli at any other pizzeria.
+Taking inspiration from well-known Asian cuisine, you’ll find options like the chef-recommended “Peking Duck” pizza (HK$178).
+You’d also be hardpressed to find anything like their “M6 Wagyu Beef and Prawn” pizza (HK$192) with prawns and garlic aioli at any other pizzeria.

 Shop 2133, ELEMENTS, 1 Austin Rd West, West Kowloon | +852 2196 8099